uvic-teach/project-m1-team8/Usecases/CheckLoad and login SequenceDesc.md

 ### CheckLoad:<br>
+Involved in checking the ED load are a patient/user, a database labelled edb, and a status page to display the requests from the database based on location data provided by the user.

 1.)
 Load the status page<br>
 2.) the page requests a Location and the patient inputs one then hits enter<br>